shaymanjohn/aticatac-cpc/README.md

 Joystick or cursor keys to move

-Joystick button 2 or G to pick up items
+Joystick button 2 or Z to pick up items

+H to pause game

 M return to menu